wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Query the alerts
 ----------------

-Click on the upper-left menu icon to open the options, and under the **Kibana** option menu, select **Discover**.
+In Kibana, click on the upper-left menu icon to open the options, and under the **Kibana** section select **Discover**.
 On the search bar add filters to query the alerts.

 - Linux: ``rule.id:(5710 OR 5712)``.
 Other related rules are ``5711``, ``5716``, ``5720``, ``5503``, ``5504``.
 - Windows: ``rule.id:(60122 OR 60137)``